flywheel-io/gears/spec/v0/readme.md

 A gear must include a file called `run` relative to the base folder.
 This file must be marked as executable (`chmod +x run`).
 It can be a simple bash script, or whatever else that you want.

-`run` is called from its directory, with no arguments, and a (mostly) empty environment.
+`run` is called from its folder, with no arguments, and a (mostly) empty environment.
 Notably, the `PATH` is set to `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` for convenience.
 If you need any arguments or variables, add them in your script.

 The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.
 On success or permanent failure, exit zero.
 On transient failure, exit non-zero.